php-activerecord/activerecord/README.md

     'test' => 'mysql://username:password@localhost/test_database_name',
     'production' => 'mysql://username:password@localhost/production_database_name'
 ]);
-$cfg->set_default_connection('development'); // Set to development | test | production, development is default
+$cfg->set_default_connection('development'); // Set to 'development', 'test', or 'production'. 'development' is default
 ```

-Once you have configured these three settings you are done.
+Once you have configured these settings you are done.
 ActiveRecord takes care of the rest for you.
 It does not require that you map your table schema to yaml/xml files.
 It will query the database for this information and
 cache it so that it does not make multiple calls to the database for a single schema.